7 Targeted Countries React To Trump's Ban On Immigration

 Syria

+The country's government so far hasn't released an official response to Friday's order.

-International criticism of Trump's immigration ban and the U.S. president's low approval ratings in a new Gallup poll are highlighted by state-run SANA media, which cited calls to reconsider the ban that are coming from the international community and American protesters.
+However, state-run SANA media highlighted international criticism of Trump's immigration ban and the U.S. president's low approval ratings in a new Gallup poll.
+SANA cited calls from the international community and American protesters for Trump to reconsider the ban.

-One month ago, Syria's President Bashar al-Assad had praised Trump's approach to terrorism and said that the new president would be a "natural ally."
+A month ago, Syrian President Bashar Assad had praised Trump's approach to terrorism and said that the new U.S. president would be a "natural ally."

+As NPR's Deb Amos noted, "More than 50 percent of Muslim refugees admitted to the U.S. last year come from Syria and Somalia."

 Yemen